beszteri/Phonebook-PHP-/README.md

-# userdetails
+# Phonebook

-A PDO CRUD website built with PHP and MySql
+A PDO CRUD website built with PHP, MySql and JavaScript